Functional Integral Approach to $C^*$-algebraic Quantum Mechanics I: Heisenberg and Poincar\'{e}: Quantization

-Finite-dimensional highest-weight irreducible representation (irrep) modules have three important properties: (i) if the highest weight is dominant-integral, then $\mathcal{V}_{w_+}$ possesses a positive-definite hermitian inner product, (ii) the module also furnishes an irrep for the connected component of $G$ by exponentiation of $\varrho'$, and (iii) its highest-weight vector $\Bold{v}_{w_+}$ is a good candidate for a quantum ground state.
-Unfortunately, highest-weight $\mathcal{V}_{w_+}$ will not be finite-dimensional in general for all algebras possessing a triangular decomposition.
+Finite-dimensional, highest-weight IRs have three important properties: (i) if the highest weight is dominant-integral, then $\mathcal{V}_{w_+}$ possesses a positive-definite Hermitian inner product, (ii) the module furnishes an IR for the identity component of $G$ by exponentiation of $\varrho'$, and (iii) its highest-weight vector $\Bold{v}_{w_+}$ is a good candidate for a ground state.

-Infinite-dimensional highest-weight modules are generated by analogy: Choose a highest-weight eigenvector of $\mathfrak{G}_0$ and act on it by all combinations of lowering operators.
-The problem is the resulting representation is not irreducible in general.
-Consequently, its physical interpretation is problematic.
-Of course, one can construct an irreducible quotient Verma module, but being infinite-dimensional it doesn't necessarily furnish a representation of the group $G$ which is amenable to physical interpretation.
-Fortunately there is a work-around --- induced representations.
+Unfortunately highest-weight $\mathcal{V}_{w_+}$ will not generally be finite-dimensional for interesting algebras possessing a triangular decomposition.
+So these nice properties won't necessarily follow.
+Even worse, we will eventually want \emph{unitary} representations of (possibly) non-compact groups associated with $\mathfrak{G}$, and it is well-known that such representations are necessarily infinite dimensional.
+Fortunately there is a work-around --- induced representations.\footnote{The archetypal example of an induced representation is the little group method\cite{Wein} applied to the Poincar\'{e} group.}